abstractednoah/timer/README.md

 Or to repeat this 135-minute set twice in a row,

     $ timer -r2 25 5 25 5 25 5 25 20

+#### Tea timer

+Use in conjunction with `notify-send` (or similar; this works on Ubuntu) to send desktop notification upon completion.

+    timer 3 && notify-send 'Tea time!'

 ### Troubleshooting